Royal Bank of Canada Stock Report

 COMPETITIVE ADVANTAGE: Size and scale are advantages.
 Customers find it inconvenient to switch banks and therefore having an established large market share is an advantage.
 They indicate that there are significant barriers to entry in the reinsurance part of their business.

 COMPETITIVE POSITION: Royal Bank is the largest Bank in Canada.
 In personal and commercial banking it is number 1 or 2 in all key product categories.
-It has a very strong competitive position in Canada and competes effectively in certain U.S. and European lines of business.
+It has a very strong competitive position in Canada and competes effectively in certain U.S. and European lines of business.2025 CEO letter states that RBC is number 1 in market share in Canada in all it’s major segments except insurance.
+RBC entered 2026 as the 11th largest bank globally and 6th largest in North America by market cap.

 ACCOUNTING AND DISCLOSURE ISSUES: The disclosure of large banks is voluminous.
 But we are always left with some questions.
 They measure revenue after deducting interest expense.
-In Q1 2023 we see mention that they have at least $95 billion in debt but we can’t find where it is on the balance sheet.
 They speak of trading revenues but it is often impossible to know if they refer to proprietary trading for their own account or merely collecting fees on customer trading activity, which is a vastly different thing.
-Net income is reported in a legal but misleading way.
-They fail to prominently show and focus the lower net income to common after deducting preferred share dividends and non-controlling interest.
+Net income is mostly reported in a legal but misleading way.
+They fail to prominently show on the actual income statement and focus the lower net income to common after deducting preferred share dividends and non-controlling interest.
 Accounting rules require gains on asset sales to be counted as revenue, which distorts the figure.
 Earnings are impacted by mark-to market changes in some assets and liabilities.
 Currency changes affect earnings.
 They did not show normalised earnings for the unusually high credit loss reserves in 2020 or the negative estimated loans losses in 2021 which would have been quite useful.

 COMMON SHARE STRUCTURE USED: Normal, one vote per share.

 EXECUTIVE COMPENSATION: Updated with April 2020 figures.
-Compensation is generous with the top five officers earning total compensation of $5 million to $14 million.
-Given the size of the bank and its earnings, this is not a concern.
+Compensation is generous but given the size of the bank and its earnings, this is not a concern.

 Basis and Limitations of Analysis: The following applies to all the companies rated.
 Conclusions are based largely on achieved earnings, balance sheet strength, achieved earnings per share growth trend and industry attractiveness.
 We undertake a relatively detailed analysis of the published financial statements including growth per share trends and our general view of the industry attractiveness and the company’s growth prospects.
 Despite this diligence our analysis is subject to limitations including the following examples.
 We have not met with management or discussed the long term earnings growth prospects with management.
 We have not reviewed all press releases.
 We typically have no special expertise or knowledge of the industry.